-3.4 Configuration register effects on the interface
+4.4 Configuration register effects on the interface

-The configuration register bits 7 and 6 (CR1[7:6]) select the latency code for all read commands.
+The Configuration Register Bits 7 and 6 (CR1[7:6]) select the latency code for all read commands.
 The latency code selects the number of mode bit and latency cycles for each type of instruction.

-The configuration register bit 1 (CR1[1]) selects whether Quad mode is enabled to ignore HOLD# and WP# and allow Quad Page Program, Quad Output Read, and Quad I/O Read commands.
-Quad mode must also be selected to allow Read DDR Ouad I/O commands.
+The Configuration Register Bit 1 (CR1[1]) selects whether Quad mode is enabled to ignore HOLD# and WP# and allow Quad Page Program, Quad Output Read, and Quad I/O Read commands.

-3.5 Data protection
+4.5 Data protection

 Some basic protection against unintended changes to stored data are provided and controlled purely by the hardware design.
-These are described below.
-Other software managed protection methods are discussed in the software section (page 47) of this document.
+These are described below in the Data protection on page 69.

-3.5.1 Power-up
+4.5.1 Power-up

 When the core supply voltage is at or below the V{CC} (low) voltage, the device is considered to be powered off.
 The device does not react to external signals, and is prevented from performing any program or erase operation.
-Program and erase operations continue to be prevented during the Power-on Reset (POR) because no command is accepted until the exit from POR to the Interface Standby state.
+Program and erase operations continue to be prevented during the power-on reset because no command is accepted until the exit from POR to the Interface Standby state.

-3.5.2 Low power
+4.5.2 Low power

-When V{CC} is less than V{CC} (cut-off) the memory device will ignore commands to ensure that program and erase operations can not start when the core supply voltage is out of the operating range.
+When V{CC} is less than V{CC} (cut-off), the memory device will ignore commands to ensure that program and erase operations can not start when the core supply voltage is out of the operating range.

-3.5.3 Clock pulse count
+4.5.3 Clock pulse count